 Creating and managing keys is an important part of the cryptographic process.
 Symmetric algorithms require the creation of a key and an initialization vector (IV).
 The key must be kept secret from anyone who should not decrypt your data.
 The IV does not have to be secret, but should be changed for each session.
 Asymmetric algorithms require the creation of a public key and a private key.
 The public key can be made public to anyone, while the private key must known only by the party who will decrypt the data encrypted with the public key.
 This section describes how to generate and manage keys for both symmetric and asymmetric algorithms.

 The symmetric encryption classes supplied by the .NET Framework require a key and a new initialization vector (IV) to encrypt and decrypt data.
-Whenever you create a new instance of one of the managed symmetric cryptographic classes using the default constructor, a new key and IV are automatically created.
+Whenever you create a new instance of one of the managed symmetric cryptographic classes using the parameterless constructor, a new key and IV are automatically created.
 Anyone that you allow to decrypt your data must possess the same key and IV and use the same algorithm.
 Generally, a new key and IV should be created for every session, and neither the key nor IV should be stored for use in a later session.

 To communicate a symmetric key and IV to a remote party, you would usually encrypt the symmetric key by using asymmetric encryption.
 Sending the key across an insecure network without encrypting it is unsafe, because anyone who intercepts the key and IV can then decrypt your data.
 For more information about exchanging data by using encryption, see Creating a Cryptographic Scheme.

 The following example shows the creation of a new instance of the TripleDESCryptoServiceProvider class that implements the TripleDES algorithm.

 When the previous code is executed, a new key and IV are generated and placed in the Key and IV properties, respectively.